silviaegt/iLCM_notes/README.md

 2. Copy the iLCM folder in your "home"
 	+ Linux: /home/christian/
 	+ Windows: C:/User/christian/
-		+ Right click your folder, select "Properties", go to "Security" and add "Everyone" to the group of users that can edit this folder (Number of groups or users -- Edit -- write "Everyone" in the empty box, then click Add and afterwards make sur
+		+ Right click your folder, select "Properties", go to "Security" and add "Everyone" to the group of users that can edit this folder (Number of groups or users -- Edit -- write "Everyone" in the empty box, then click Add and afterwards make sure you click all boxes in the Permissions section)
-	+Mac: /Users/christiankahmann/
+	+ Mac: /Users/christiankahmann/
 3.

 4. ??
 Didn't find ---- `install_ilcm_toolbox.R`